johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

    - Users can filter symbols by category using the tabs in the popup.
    - Selecting a symbol in the popup updates the corresponding state and closes the popup.
    - Users can toggle favorite status on symbols which persists to localStorage.
-   - The Edit Mode toggle controls whether cards are interactive or static.
+   - The Edit Mode and Auto-Announce toggles in the `AppBar` control application behavior.
    - Users can select sequences from the dropdown in the SequenceBar.
    - Navigation through sequence steps with prev/next buttons updates Now/Next cards.